jeff-adkisson/swe-3313-fall-2025/project/README.md

 - **Implementation Frameworks including *why* selected them** *For example, if you are using Java, the framework is Spring Boot.
 You might also use a CSS framework such as Bootstrap.
 Blazor is a framework that uses the C# language.
 Include useful links to documentation for your framework(s).
 You goal here is to help a developer understand your architecture and quickly learn more about it.
 Links to tutorials and videos are quite useful as well.
 As always, write using bullets, lists, and tables... avoid huge paragraphs.*

+- **Data Storage Plan**<br/>
+   How will your application store data?
+Your choices are CSV (*not* recommended!), JSON, and SQL.
+Describe the libraries and technologies you will use to store data.
+For example, if you are using C#, you might use Dapper or Entity Framework for data access to write to an embedded SQLite database.
+If you are using Java, you might use a JDBC driver to access your SQLite database.
+Write this as a series of steps or bullet points.
+Avoid large long dull paragraphs.
+   *Remember that the data you change/add **must remain available the next time you start the application** - this is a class project, but it needs to operate like a real application - starting fresh every time you launch the application is not realistic.
+Therefore, you must have persistent data storage - not just memory storage.
+As always, write using bullets, lists, and tables... avoid huge paragraphs.*

 - **Entity Relationship Diagram, Entity/Field Descriptions and Data Examples**<br/>
    *All of the data your system manages and how each data type is related will be visually depicted here.
 Your ERD design is not an academic effort - this should match what you actually plan to implement - so plan carefully keeping in mind the data your user interface design demonstrated the application will display/manage.*